Foam depopulation: History

 Foam depopulation was developed in 2006 in response to a 2004 outbreak of H7N2.
 It received conditional approval the same year in the US by the USDA-APHIS.

 In the 2015 H5N2 outbreak in the US, foaming was the primary method used to kill poultry en masse with it employed at 66% of locations.
 However, since 2019, foaming has increasingly been replaced in the US with ventilation shutdown, a controversial method which relies on suffocation and heatstroke after shutting off airways into a building.

 In 2020, the COVID-19 pandemic caused supply chain disruption and meat packing closures.
 This led to a backlog in slaughtering—leading to many locations using foaming or ventilation shutdown to mass kill farm animals outside of the typical slaughtering process.

 In late 2023, Cooks Venture ran out of money and asked the Arkansas Department of Agriculture to foam ~1.3 million chickens.
 The stated reason was for bird flu.
-However, contract farmers claim their birds were killed even when they didn't test positive for bird flu and still had resources to keep them alive.
+However, contract farmers claim their birds were killed even when they did not test positive for bird flu and still had resources to keep them alive.